How to Set a Realistic Kitchen Remodeling Budget and Stick to It

 Why Cabinet Refacing is More Sustainable Than Replacement

-Cabinet Refacing Sacramento CA is more sustainable than replacement because it saves energy and materials.
+Cabinet Refacing is more sustainable than replacement because it saves energy and materials.
 It also reduces the need for transportation, which contributes to carbon emissions and global warming.

 Refacing keeps your existing cabinet framework and hardware in place, while adding new veneer surfaces and hardware.
 Using eco-friendly materials, like low-VOC paints and coatings, minimizes indoor air pollution and energy consumption.